Giuseppe Angelini (painter)

-Giuseppe Angelini, known as la Regina (circa 1675 - November 20, 1751) was an Italian painter.
+Giuseppe Angelini (c.
+1675 – November 20, 1751), known as la Regina ("the Queen"), was an Italian painter.

-He was born in Ascoli Piceno.
-He first trained locally under Ludovico Trasi and then moved to work under Giuseppe Giosafatti and later Carlo Palucci.
+Born in Ascoli Piceno, Papal States, he first trained locally under Ludovico Trasi and then moved to work under Giuseppe Giosafatti and later Carlo Palucci.
 He gained his nickname when he served as an actor dressed as Queen Dido.
 He painted flowers, ornaments and landscapes.
 He died of a stroke in Ascoli, and buried in the parish church of San Martino.